Call for a Free Consultation

 Learn More About Attorney John T. Bayer

-At Bayer Law Offices, we practice exclusively in OWI and have over a decade of experience representing clients charged with OWI.
-While many attorneys may offer OWI defense services in Milwaukee, I focus my practice on OWI defense which will provide you with a strong and informed representation.
+At Bayer Law Offices, we have over a decade of experience representing clients charged with OWI.
+While many attorneys may offer OWI defense services in Milwaukee, our practice places a heavy focus on OWI defense which will provide you with a strong and informed representation.

 In fact, Attorney John Bayer has primarily dedicated his legal career to advising and counseling individuals arrested for OWI.
 He also keeps up to date with the latest forensic science concerning breath and blood tests to ensure he puts his best foot forward for his clients.